-39 It will not be feasible to elaborate on all data quality assessment measures for each type of data collected which is why we are asking for contrasting examples where different types of quality assessment measure (e.g. tools, technical equipment, data analytics etc.) apply.
-40 E.g. name transliteration, screening for duplicates against data already stored in the database, automated data quality checks, data analytics, artificial intelligence.
+&lt;sup>39 It will not be feasible to elaborate on all data quality assessment measures for each type of data collected which is why we are asking for contrasting examples where different types of quality assessment measure (e.g. tools, technical equipment, data analytics etc.) apply.

+&lt;sup>40 E.g. name transliteration, screening for duplicates against data already stored in the database, automated data quality checks, data analytics, artificial intelligence.

-41 The question does not refer to the legal framework but to how a data protection authority in a Member State supervises the implementation of that legal framework (what are the structures in place in your Member State to ensure the data subject's data protection rights are being ensured).
+&lt;sup>41 The question does not refer to the legal framework but to how a data protection authority in a Member State supervises the implementation of that legal framework (what are the structures in place in your Member State to ensure the data subject's data protection rights are being ensured).

-41. Have (national) data protection authorities or similar entities assessed any of the databases described above? □Yes / X No If yes, please specify the relevant authorities, briefly describe what conclusions have they drawn, including whether such conclusions have led to changes in data management.
-Please indicate sources and whether there are any published reports or audits available on these inspections 42.
-How is it arranged in practice the manner in which the rights of asylum applicants in relation to access, rectification and erasure of their data stored in the national systems are exercised?
+42. How is it arranged in practice the manner in which the rights of asylum applicants in relation to access, rectification and erasure of their data stored in the national systems are exercised?
 Please provide available statistics concerning the number of requests made by asylum applicants, if any.

+No request pertaining to access to data was ever received by applicants for international protection.
+Rectification of data is only accepted if the applicants present genuine documents in original format (e.g. passport or national identity card).
+Applicants cannot request their data to be erased as long as they are receiving services from IPA.
+For security reasons, and as allowed by the GDPR, IPA has the right to retain data according to a retention policy in order to minimise abuse of the system where the same person can re-apply multiple times under the same or a different identity once his/her data is erased.

-The foreigner has the right to submit an application to correct the data.
-Section n 7: Responding to challenges in data management: recent reforms to the asylum dure 7.1 Cha allenges and changes/reforms in data management 43.
-Has your (Member) State experienced any of the following challenges related to data management in the past years (since 2014)?
-Please elaborate on each of the selected challenges , mentioning: a) for whom it is a challenge (policy maker, organisation, other stakeholders); b) why it is considered a challenge; and c) how was it identified as a challenge (e.g. surveys, evaluation reports, focus groups, experts opinions etc). □Lack of human or financial resources □Self-registration □Legal obstacles □Cooperation between national authorities □Interoperability of databases ☐Technical limitations in data processing X Implementation of Eurodac and/or GDPR regulation □Lack of training/information □Transliteration (e.g. Arabic to Latin or other alphabets) □Other (please specify): 44.
-Did your (Member) State introduce any major change(s)/reform(s) related to data management in the past years (since 2014)? ⊠ Yes / □ No If yes, please describe those changes and why they were made.
+Section 7: Responding to challenges in data management: recent reforms to the asylum procedure

+7.1 Challenges and changes/reforms in data management

+43. Has your (Member) State experienced any of the following challenges related to data management in the past years (since 2014)?
+Yes

+Please elaborate on each of the selected challenges, mentioning: a) for whom it is a challenge (policy-maker, organisation, other stakeholders); b) why it is considered a challenge; and c) how was it identified as a challenge (e.g. surveys, evaluation reports, focus groups, experts opinions etc).

+$\boxtimes$ Lack of human or financial resources

+Challenge for IPA identified as part of internal monitoring.
+This is considered as a challenge because it leads to delays in quality assurance and compilation of statistical data

+□ Self-registration

+□ Legal obstacles

+□ Cooperation between national authorities

+□ Interoperability of databases

+□ Technical limitations in data processing

+□ Implementation of Eurodac and/or GDPR regulation

+□ Lack of training/information

+□ Transliteration (e.g. Arabic to Latin or other alphabets)

+□ Other (please specify):

+44. Did your (Member) State introduce any major change(s)/reform(s) related to data management in the past years (since 2014)?

+If yes, please describe those changes and why they were made.

 If not, please move to Q48.

-Adjustment of the rules for the processing of personal data to the requirements of the GDPR Regulation on the protection of personal data - including the introduction of an obligation to inform the persons whose data is processed about the rules for the processing of personal data.
+In 2017 we started using a new database (National Asylum Seekers Managements System) and all data from the previous database (National Asylum Seekers Database) was migrated to the new system.
+Along the years we also started adding new features to this database that were necessary in order to provide a more granular level of detail pertaining to the state of play of our asylum caseload.

 45. Have any of the abovementioned changes become standard operating procedure in your (Member) State?

-Yes / □ No Please elaborate
+Please elaborate

-The GDPR Regulation